MultiTeamDevGroup/MultiCraft-Mod/README.md

 # MultiCraft-Mod
-Code by lukas2005
+Code by `lukas2005` and `SkyHawkB`

-Ideas/Design/Textures/Models/Other by King of Creepers
+Ideas, Design, Textures, Models, and other things by `King of Creepers`